 Success is built on three main characteristics that are actually quite rare to be seen together, Dissanaike said.
 The most impressive candidates for any job are smart, organized, and have a personable manner.
 Once you get into any field, these characteristics help you rise quickly in your career, she said.

 Dissanaike also said that in her years as a mentor to many junior physicians that mentorship is “more about collaboration.”
 You should grow mentorships out of working collaborations, where both parties are already teaching each other.

 Gen Y’ers at the start of their career should be self motivated to counter the stereotype of entitlement that often plagues this generation, Dissanaike said, you should always want to put in the effort.
 Finding the perfect job is about finding the job that will bring out your best skills and ability.
 Motivation is key to this process of discovery.

 The ability to adapt to new structures, technologies, and people is also essential to any career, particularly in this generation, Dissanaike said.
 You should always be open to change, assuming that things will be different as you move forward in your career.

 As a physician and surgeon, Dissanaike said she has learned to dissociate certain emotions from your everyday tasks.
 To do this, she said she tries to keep the broader perspective of her task in her thoughts.
 You can’t always be emotionally attached to the outcome, though you should put your best work into the process, she said.

-Watch Office Hours with Dissanaike below and ask her about how to set yourself apart at the start of your career!
+Watch Levo Office Hours with Dr. Sharmila Dissanaike and learn how to set yourself apart in your career from the start!